daverona/docker-cromwell/README.md

   daverona/cromwell \
     ssh-keyscan -H slurmctld.example 2>/dev/null > known_hosts
 ```

-Note that bind-mount for data is changed to `/var/local`.
-This is because
-slurm needs to access what cromwell generates and vice versa.
-`slurm.example` is the host running `slurmctld`.

 Make sure `app.conf` contains `slurm` key and optional `submit-docker` key
 under `Slurm` backend section, like this: